FAQs

 If you are unable to participate in an in-person retreat or you prefer to complete your retreat online, you must choose a retreat from the list of MMTCP-approved online retreats.

 Yes.
 Tara and Jack would like all students, regardless of their background, to participate in The Power of Awareness as it is an excellent example of the type of teaching you will be doing and provides a solid review of essential fundamentals.
 It is important that we keep the prerequisites consistent for all of our applicants, and we encourage even our most experienced participants in this program to take a beginner’s mindset and look at the teachings through a new lens.
-If you’re very familiar with the teachings, you are encouraged to approach the course from a pedagogical perspective and observe the way Jack and Tara are teaching the content.
-The prerequisites for this certification are intended to develop experience in the style of meditation that you will be teaching following the program.
+If you’re very familiar with the teachings, you are encouraged to approach The Power of Awareness course from a pedagogical perspective and observe the way Jack and Tara are teaching the content.
+The prerequisites for MMTCP certification are intended to develop experience in the style of meditation that you will be teaching following the program.

 Tara and Jack want to ensure that all of their students have experience in the kind of SILENT retreat that is grounded in the vipassana (Insight meditation) practices that you will be teaching.
 This silent form of retreat builds a depth of concentration and mindfulness that can be particularly powerful and transformative.

 In the type of retreats they are asking you to attend, students first learn to quiet the mind with an anchor like the breath, and then expand their practice with a systematic training in mindful attention that includes breath, body, emotions, thoughts, and awareness.
-Vipassana retreats also include heart meditations—lovingkindness, forgiveness, compassion—that are very much part of this training.
+Vipassana retreats also include heart meditations—lovingkindness, forgiveness, compassion—that are very much part of MMTCP training.
 The silent retreats we approve also include individual and small group guidance, which gives students a chance to be personally led and supported in developing their meditation practice.

-Many are looking for online retreats to satisfy the 6+ night silent retreat prerequisite for MMTCP.
+Many are looking for online retreats to satisfy the five-day/four-night silent retreat prerequisite for MMTCP.
 Only online retreats preapproved will be counted as qualifying MMTCP prerequisite retreats.
 We have been working with retreat centers to arrange and share online retreat options for applicants and students.
-Not all online retreats will meet the criteria Jack and Tara have outlined, only those that are on the list.
+Not all online retreats will meet the criteria Jack and Tara have outlined; only those that are on the list.
 If you are interested in attending an online retreat, please read MMTCP Participant Guidelines for a Successful Online Retreat (for students).

-If there are any questions as to whether the retreat you are considering (or have attended in the past) meets the requirement, please send a description of the retreat, dates, number of days, teachers, and a website link to admissions-mmtcp@soundstrue.com.
+If there are any questions as to whether the retreat you are considering (or have attended in the past) meets the requirements, please send a description of the retreat, dates, number of days, teachers, and a website link to mmtcp@soundstrue.com.
 We are happy to review the details to ensure they meet the criteria.

 “Vipassana” means to see clearly.
 Also called Insight meditation, vipassana is a deep training in mindfulness that originates from the Buddhist teachings of Thailand, Burma, and Sri Lanka.
 “Zen” is the name for certain Mahayana Buddhist teachings of Japan, Korea, and China.
 It also teaches mindfulness and awakening through many methods including koans and dialogues with the Zen Master.